Microsoft Graph connectors overview for Microsoft Search

 Build your own Microsoft Graph connector

 You can build your own connector if you prefer.
-For more information on building connectors, see Build your first custom Microsoft Graph connector.
+For developer documentation about building connectors, see Microsoft Graph connectors overview.
+For a quick start on building connectors, see Build your first custom Microsoft Graph connector.

 How do I manage my connections?

 For users in your organization to view data from connectors in their search results, you need a valid Microsoft 365 or Office 365 license and sufficient connectors quota.

 Although Microsoft Graph connectors and Microsoft Search APIs are now generally available, there are several features that are in preview.